 With small class sizes to support intensive project-based learning in theatrical contexts, you will explore current cultural and methodological practices.
 You will be given the opportunity to engage in national and international engagement projects, building on existing expertise and approaches to industry readiness to become an autonomous, ensemble and company practitioner.

-In your first year, you will undertake core subjects in Body and Voice, Acting and Performance, and Contextual Studies along with Bachelor of Fine Arts (Acting) students.
+In your first year, you will undertake core subjects in Body and Voice, Acting and Performance and Contextual Studies alongside Bachelor of Fine Arts (Acting) students.

 In your second year, you will continue your performance and devising training by exploring theatrical territories and genres and a range of contemporary collaborative methodologies.
 You will become familiar with processes of development, rehearsal, performance, and evaluation.
 You will collaborate with an invited industry director to devise a new work to be presented at a nationally recognised fringe festival.